bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 The rank algorithm presented in this article is admittedly not very well thought out.
 It is only meant to serve as a motivational example of what could be.

 Do you have a better idea?
-Share it in the comments.
+Share it in the comments!

 [funky]: https://github.com/bbugyi200/funky